metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 - `convert` (Attributes) Convert is used to cast the input into the given output type. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--transforms--convert))
 - `map` (Map of String) Map uses the input as a key in the given map and returns the value.
 - `match` (Attributes) Match is a more complex version of Map that matches a list of patterns. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--transforms--match))
-- `math` (Attributes) Math is used to transform the input via mathematical operations such asmultiplication. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--transforms--math))
+- `math` (Attributes) Math is used to transform the input via mathematical operations such as multiplication. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--transforms--math))
-- `string` (Attributes) String is used to transform the input into a string or a different kindof string.
+- `string` (Attributes) String is used to transform the input into a string or a different kind of string.
 Note that the input does not necessarily need to be a string. (see [below for nested schema](#nestedatt--spec--patch_sets--patches--transforms--string))

 <a id="nestedatt--spec--patch_sets--patches--transforms--convert"></a>
 ### Nested Schema for `spec.patch_sets.patches.transforms.convert`